-Since 2008 the Port received funding from two park bond issues, \$34.5 million from the 2012 bond measure and \$33.5 million from the 2008 measure.
+Since 2008, the Port has received funding from two park bond issues, \$34.5 million from the 2012 bond measure and \$33.5 million from the 2008 measure.
 Port projects funded by the 2012 bond issue include the Cruise Terminal Plaza fronting the James R. Herman Cruise Terminal at Pier 27, Agua Vista Park, Crane Cove Park, and improvements to Islais Creek and Heron's Head Park.
-The 2008 bond issue funded projects include a promenade at Pier 431⁄2 in Fisherman's Wharf, the Brannan Street Wharf Park, Bayfront Park, Crane Cove Park, Islais Creek, Bayview Gateway, and improvements to Heron's Head Park.
-Through June 30, 2022, the Port expended approximately \$100.9 million for park projects, including \$65.6 million from the park bonds and \$35.3 million from other funds.
-The Port expects to substantially complete the improvements to Heron's Head Park in September 2022.
-Expected improvements include an ADA compliant pathway, habitat protection fencing, electrical upgrades, irrigation, stairways, and a ramp on the northside of the picnic area.
+The 2008 bond issue funded projects include a promenade at Pier 431⁄2 in Fisherman's Wharf, the Brannan Street Wharf Park, Bayfront Park, Crane Cove Park, Islais Creek, Bayview Gateway, improvements to Heron's Head Park, and Heron's Park Shoreline Stabilization.
+Through June 30, 2023, the Port expended approximately \$105.5 million for park projects, including \$66.1 million from the park bonds and \$39.4 million from other funds.
+In fiscal year 2023, the Port completed the restoration and stabilization of the southern shoreline of Heron's Head Park.
+The project reconstructed the beach by placing coarse sand and gravel stabilized by rock and cobble groynes.